-Most people with intrusive thoughts, and most people who treat intrusive thoughts, think that these thoughts are involuntary and uncontrollable.
+Most people with intrusive thoughts (often referred to as Pure O) and most people who treat intrusive thoughts, think that these thoughts are involuntary and uncontrollable.

-The truth is that the vast majority of what people call intrusive thoughts — almost all of them — are actually being thought or imagined on purpose, though the person thinking them typically doesn’t realize that.
+The truth is that the vast majority of what people call intrusive thoughts — almost all of them — are actually being thought or imagined on purpose, in an effort to prevent something bad from happening.

 A person sees a knife near someone they love and feels afraid of stabbing that person.